Motorcycle Accident Lawyer in Dallas, Amarillo, and Abilene, Texas

 - Maintain your motorcycle.
 Just as with any vehicle, it’s important to get your motorcycle routine maintenance.
 This will help you avoid breakdowns on the road.

 - Look out for road hazards.
 It’s important to watch for hazards on the road and avoid them to avoid getting into a crash.

 - Don’t drive under the influence.
 Even over-the-counter medications or a single beer can impair your ability to ride your bike.
 Always make sure you’re clear-headed before getting on your motorcycle.

 - Watch out for cars being operated recklessly.
 Drivers who drink, text, road rage, or otherwise make poor decisions on the road often cause accidents.
 By watching out for and staying away from weaving or aggressive drivers, you can reduce your chances of being hit.

-Unfortunately, even if you take every one of these precautions, you still may be the victim of a vehicle wreck.
-If this happens, contact the personal injury lawyers at Hernandez Law Group, P.C. immediately so that we can deal with the insurance companies and the lawsuit filing process for you.
+Unfortunately, even if you take all these precautions, you may still be the victim of a vehicle wreck.
+If this happens, contact the personal injury lawyers at Hernandez Law Group, P.C. immediately so we can deal with the insurance companies and the lawsuit filing process for you.

 Motorcycle Crash Statistics

 The most recent data from the Governors Highway Safety Association shows that around 88,000 motorcycle crashes occurred in a single year.
 These crashes led to 5,029 fatalities among motorcycle drivers and passengers.
 Motorcyclists are 5 times more likely than drivers of passenger vehicles to be injured in an accident, and they are 28 times as likely to die in a crash.